 Having a perfect logline ready to answer that question can help give you the best chance of seizing the opportunity when you are asked.
 Your logline is your most important asset.
 It's invaluable for keeping you focused on what makes your story unique and for always making sure that you nail the first impression when someone asks you about your work.
 Having the perfect elevator pitch ready to go can make or break you when the opportunity presents itself.

 Stage 32 is here to help you.
-We have brought in Emmy-award winning producer Lane Shefter Bishop who has sold 30 PROPERTIES in the last 5 years - all from pitching just a logline.
-Plus, she is the author of the book Sell your Story in a Single Sentence; Advice from the Front Lines of Hollywood
+We have brought in Emmy-award winning producer Lane Shefter Bishop who has sold over 30 projects all from pitching just a logline.

-Touted as “The Logline Whisperer” Lane Shefter Bishop has the specific tools you need to help you know how to sell what you write!
-In this Stage 32 Next Level Webinar, Lane will give you insider information on how you can best position your project to sell your work to agents, editors, publishers and producers.
+Touted as “The Logline Whisperer”, Lane Shefter Bishop has the specific tools you need to help you know how to sell what you write!
+In this exclusive Stage 32 Webinar, Lane will give you insider information on how you can best position your project to sell your work to agents, editors, publishers and producers.

 Lane has successfully sold projects to various networks and studios, including NBC/Universal, ABC/Disney, CBS, Lifetime, Sony and 20th Century Fox.
 All of these projects have one thing in common – they began with a single sentence, a top-notch logline.
 After all, you can have the best material in the world but, if you get on the phone or in a room, you need to know how to sell it with your logline!

 PRAISE FOR LANE'S TEACHINGS:

 "Lane made loglines so simple.
 I'll be able to take the 3 tenents with me for every one of my projects moving forward.
 I struggled with loglines and this really helped clarify things for me." - Alan B.

 By watching this webinar you will walk away with tools you will be able to use time and time again for your projects!